CarbonLDP/carbonldp-js-sdk/doc/README.md

 toString():string
 ```

-Returns a string that represents the URI of the class
+Returns a string that represents the URI of the class.

 ### <a name="Carbon-RDF-URI-Util" />Class Carbon.RDF.URI.Util

-> CLass with useful functions for managing URI's
+> Class with useful functions for managing URI strings.